Herminos/hspkg/README.md

 # hspkg
- A lib manganger, uses with CMake
+ A lib manganger and CMake generator, uses with CMake